ayushchauhan101/easy-typescript/README.md

 npm run start
 ```

+## Content:
+1) Starting and typescript config
+2) Basic usage and understanding
+3) Generics

 _This is an ongoing project and the maintainer appreciate any and all input, issues, discussions as well as PR(Pull Request)_